sine2pi/Neural-Network-Stuff/README.md

 ### Neural Network Optimizations and Embeddings

 This repository contains custom implementations of frequency-adaptive optimization algorithms rotary positional embeddings and attentions for transformers and tranformer-like architectures that are nlp/asr focused.
 These naturally lend themselves to vision and multimodal.
+Everything here is in a forever wip state and tends to be buggy.

 I stress tranformer-like.